sofiabelen/sofiabelen.github.io/content/projects/using-loom-to-catch-an-aba-bug/index.md

 ---
 layout: project
-title: "Using Loom to Catch an ABA Bug in Lock-Free Rust"
+title: "Using Loom to (Try To) Catch an ABA Bug in Lock-Free Rust"
 thumbnail: Laurits_Andersen_Ring_Johanne_WIlde_at_Her_Loom-1892.JPG
 image: Laurits_Andersen_Ring_Johanne_WIlde_at_Her_Loom-1892.JPG
 preview: "I'm exploring Loom for the first time!
 My goal test our broken lock-free stack with loom, to see if it can detect the ABA bug.
 It's my first time working with this tool, so I'm excited!"